aws/aws-xray-sdk-python/README.md

     # ... other middlewares
 ]
 ```
+#### SQL tracing
+If Django's ORM is patched - either using the `AUTO_INSTRUMENT = True` in your settings file
+or explicitly calling `patch_db()` - the SQL query trace streaming can then be enabled or
+disabled updating the `STREAM_SQL` variable in your settings file.
+It is enabled by default.

 #### Automatic patching
 The automatic module patching can also be configured through Django settings.